andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 ]
 ```

-3. Inside the template-container connect the `img` container to `photo` variable inside the array's objects with `:src` attribute.
+3. Inside the template-container, connect the `img` container to the `photo` variable inside the array's objects with the `:src` attribute.
-4. Inside the template-container create two containers: one with ON SALE text and another one with SOLD OUT.
-Make them conditional based on values of `isOnSale` and `isSoldOut` variables.
+4. Inside the template-container, create 2 containers: one with the text “ON SALE” and another with “SOLD OUT”.
+Make them conditional, based on the values of the variables `isOnSale` and `isSoldOut`.
-5. Apply conditional styles to text for items that have `isSoldOut` equal to `true`.
+5. Apply conditional styles to the text for items that have `isSoldOut` equal to `true`.

 <!-- todo: create: Simpler task with conditionals and images -->